iriusrisk/startleft/docs/development/Quickstart-Guide-for-Developers.md

 Once you have the environment in place and a general idea about the organization of the code, we can already take a look to the most common use cases for StartLeft contributions through the documented tutorials.

-A very interesting situation is when the user want to make StartLeft support a new format.
+A very interesting situation is when the user wants to make StartLeft support a new format.
 In that case, you will need to know the interfaces you need to implement and the minimal configuration to expose it through the CLI and the REST API.

 You can easily go through this creation process in this